xiaojielei/tp/docs/DeveloperGuide.md

 Why it's implemented this way:
 * Centralizing help text in one component makes it easier to maintain and update as commands change.
 * The straightforward approach prioritizes clarity and maintainability over complexity.

+Alternatives considered:
+* **Distributing help text:** Help information could have been stored within each respective command class.
+This was deemed less maintainable, as updating or viewing all help information would require checking multiple files.

 ### Funds Alert Component